 Collecting Metrics

-Metrics collection is done in the metrics phase of a rule,
+Custom metrics collection is done in the metrics phase of a rule,

 which can be configured using the metrics